nicoddemus/ss/README.md

 This is a command line script that automatically searches for video subtitles using [OpenSubtitles.org](http://www.opensubtitles.org) APIs.

-One advantage is that it can automatically search for all videos inside a directory, making it easy to download subtitle for TV shows season packs.
+One advantage is that it can automatically search for all videos inside a directory, making it easy to download subtitles for TV shows packs.

-This script is in its early stages, but is usable as it is.

 Requirements
 ------------